This guide provides an introduction to Library resources for 1st Year Engineering students.

 Browse the shelves

-The VU Library has an e-preferred collection management policy, however, a number of useful print material is available on the library shelves.
+A number of useful print material is available on the library shelves.
 A book is shelved according to its call number.
-Call numbers group similar subjects together on the library shelves in VU campus libraries.
+Call numbers group similar subjects together on the library shelves.
+View the subject areas and call number ranges that are typically relevant to Building Design.

 Let's take a moment to think about your morning.
 The alarm on your phone goes off at 7:03.
 You drag yourself to the shower and blast yourself with perfectly warm water in an attempt to wake up.
 You smear your toothbrush with too much toothpaste and scrub yourself into a foamy mess of minty freshness.
 You're running late, so you skate downtown weaving through the commuters, dart across the road barely making the lights and jump on the train just before the doors beep shut.
 There's a couple of stops to go so you pull out your phone and play a few games of Angry Birds.
 Alarms, trains, traffic lights, video games, toothpaste.